aghorler/usap-a1/README.md

 `chmod -R 755 usap-a1`

-This repository contains three bash scripts. `guess.sh`, `dictionary.sh`, and `bruteforce.sh`.
+This repository contains three main bash scripts. `guess.sh`, `dictionary.sh`, and `bruteforce.sh`.

 `./guess.sh < resources/accounts.txt` will run a guessing attack using a [list of commonly used passwords](/resources/common.txt), and the username.

-`./dictionary.sh < resources/accounts.txt` will run a dictionary attack using the a [prepackaged hash dictionary](/resources/dictionary.txt).
+`./dictionary.sh < resources/accounts.txt` will run a dictionary attack using the a [prepackaged hash dictionary](/resources/dictionary_hashes.txt).

-`./bruteforce.sh < resources/accounts.txt` will run a (trival) bruteforce attack using the lowercase English alphabet (1 - 4 characters) with a default timeout of 120 seconds.
+`./bruteforce.sh < resources/accounts.txt` will run a (trival) bruteforce attack using the [lowercase English alphabet](/resources/bruteforce_hashes.txt) (1 - 4 characters) with a default timeout of 120 seconds.

+The script also inclues `bruteforce-manual.sh`.
+This script will manually attempt a bruteforce attack (generating a SHA256 each iteration), and should not generally be run due to excessive running time.

 Any results will be printed to the terminal.